JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “About that young person, Rosanna Spearman?” he said.
 “It isn’t very likely, with her personal appearance, that she has got a lover.
-But, for the girl’s own sake, I must ask you at once whether SHE has provided herself with a sweetheart, poor wretch, like the rest of them?”
+But, for the girl’s own sake, I must ask you at once whether _She_ has provided herself with a sweetheart, poor wretch, like the rest of them?”

 What on earth did he mean, under present circumstances, by putting such